Twitter CEO Musk says user signups at all-time high, touts features of "everything app" | Technology

 Twitter CEO Musk says user signups at all-time high, touts features of "everything app"

-Twitter Inc Chief Executive Elon Musk has said that new user signups to the social media platform are at an "all-time high", as he struggles with a mass exodus of advertisers and users fleeing to other platforms over concerns about verification and hate speech.
+Twitter Inc Chief Executive Elon Musk says new user signups to the social media platform are at an "all-time high", as he struggles with a mass exodus of advertisers and users fleeing to other platforms over concerns about verification and hate speech.
+Signups were averaging over two million per day in the last seven days as of Nov.
+16, up 66% compared to the same week in 2021, Musk said in a tweet late on Saturday.

 - Country: